laialbus/ECE385_Labs/Lab6.2/README.md

+### Description
+For Lab6.2, a significant amount of work is done in understanding the provided software driver, which is adapted from [Mazurov's lightweight-usb-host repository](https://github.com/felis/lightweight-usb-host), and how it fits into the System on Chip built in the hardware.

-For Lab6.2, most of the work is done in the provided software driver.
-For the hardware aspect, a few modifications were made to the provided files, enabling the desired results to appear on the screen.
+For the hardware, a few modifications were made to the provided files, enabling a ball to move on screen with a frame rate of approximately 60.
+Then, the ball.sv module allows users to control the ball's motion with W, A, S, D keys, corresponding to up, left, down, and right, respectively.

+### Reference
+felis(Oleg Mazurov) (10 May 2009) lightweight-usb-host. https://github.com/felis/lightweight-usb-host